strugee/gridcontrol/README.md

 ### development requirements ###

 1. You must have at least rudimentary knowledge of node.js.
+ - A nessesary prerequisite to this is knowledge of JavaScript.
 2. You'll also obviously need a working git client and a GitHub account.
 3. You'll have to understand the GitHub flow and be willing to follow it.
--- The only exception to this is if you are landing v1 roadmap items - in this case, feel free to land directly on master if you have the rights.
+ - The only exception to this is if you are landing v1 roadmap items - in this case, feel free to land directly on master if you have the rights.

 ### roadmap ###